Foundation first,

 Designed for concurrency, from the schema up

-Race conditions are solved where they actually happen — at the database level.
+Race conditions are solved where they actually happen, at the database level.
 The right composite and covering indexes for the access patterns the app actually has.
 Unique constraints and idempotency keys on natural-key columns, so a double-click, a retried webhook or two workers picking the same job can't create a duplicate charge, booking or row.

-Write path ≠ read path
+Write path and read path, kept separate

 Queue work that doesn't leak